-The marine coating lab in Benson 329 has two pumps and a flow-chamber equipment setup that enables us to monitor long-term marine bacteria surface adhesion.
-The lab also includes a vacuum oven, thermocycle, centrifuges, UV-vis spectrophotometer, luminometer and solvent storage cabinet.
+Benson 329 has two pumps and a flow-chamber equipment setup that enables us to monitor long-term marine bacterial surface adhesion.
+The lab also includes a vacuum oven, thermocycle, centrifuges, UV-vis spectrophotometer, multimode plate reader, luminometer and solvent storage cabinet.

 Five surface plasmon resonance (SPR) sensors are utilized in Benson 333 to accurately monitor protein adsorption to a treated surface and detect crucial biomarkers.

 Atom force microscopy (AFM) offers exciting new opportunities to observe the morphology of materials with nanometer scale.
 This instrument in Benson 347 can also be used to measure local physical properties such as adhesion forces and elasticity.